Dodecanese: Classical period

-Following the death of Alexander, the islands, and even Rhodes itself, were split up among the many generals who contended to succeed him.
-The islands formed strong commercial ties with the Ptolemies in Egypt, and together they formed the Rhodo-Egyptian alliance which controlled trade throughout the Aegean in the 3rd century BC.
+After Alexander's death, the islands, and even Rhodes itself, were split up among the many generals who contended to succeed him.
+The islands formed strong commercial ties with the Ptolemies in Egypt, and together they formed the Rhodo-Egyptian alliance, which controlled trade throughout the Aegean in the 3rd century BC.
 Led by Rhodes, the islands developed into maritime, commercial and cultural centers: coins of Rhodes circulated almost everywhere in the Mediterranean, and the islands' schools of philosophy, literature and rhetoric were famous.
 The Colossus of Rhodes, built in 304 BC, perhaps best symbolized their wealth and power.

 In 164 BC, Rhodes signed a treaty with Rome, and the islands became aligned to greater or lesser extent with the Roman Republic while mostly maintaining their autonomy.
 Rhodes quickly became a major schooling center for Roman noble families, and, as the islands (and particularly Rhodes) were important allies of Rome, they enjoyed numerous privileges and generally friendly relations.
 These were eventually lost in 42 BC, in the turmoil following the assassination of Julius Caesar in 44 BC, after which Cassius invaded and sacked the islands.
 Thereafter, they became part of the Roman Empire proper.
 Titus made Rhodes capital of the Provincia Insularum, and eventually the islands were joined with Crete as part of the 18th Province of the Roman Empire.

 In the 1st century, Saint Paul visited the islands twice, and Saint John visited numerous times; they succeeded in converting the islands to Christianity, placing them among the first dominantly Christian regions.
 Saint John eventually came to reside among them, being exiled to Patmos, where he wrote his famous Revelation.

 Middle Ages

 As the Roman Empire split in AD 395 into Eastern and Western halves, the islands became part of the Eastern part, which later evolved into the Byzantine Empire.
 They would remain there for nearly a thousand years, though these were punctuated by numerous invasions.
-It was during this period that they began to re-emerge as an independent entity, and the term Dodecanese itself dates to around the 8th century.
-Copious evidence of the Eastern Roman period remains on the islands today, most notably in hundreds of churches from the period which can be seen in various states of preservation.
+It was during this period that they began to reemerge as an independent entity, and the term Dodecanese itself dates to around the 8th century.
+Copious evidence of the Eastern Roman period remains on the islands today, most notably in hundreds of churches from the period in various states of preservation.